fabioalves98/IntelChair/docs/docs/outcome/results.md

 <iframe width="49%" height="250" src="https://www.youtube.com/embed/6ZubsxkYugs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-As seen, the wheelchair is capabale of mapping complex environments, even with people and other moving subjects in it.
-As for navigation, even though we didn't implemment the dynamic object avoidance, the wheelchair is capable of navigating in obstacle free trajectories in all scenarios.
+As seen, the wheelchair is capable of mapping complex environments, even with people and other moving subjects in it.
+As for navigation, even though we didn't implement the dynamic object avoidance, the wheelchair is capable of navigating in obstacle free trajectories in all scenarios.